ncatlab/nlab-content/pages/793.md

 We indicate how one can see T-duality from formal manipulations of the [[path integral]] for the [[string theory|string]] [[sigma-model]].
 We look at the simplest situation, where the torus bundle in question is a trivial circle bundle over a [[Cartesian space]] carrying the metric induced from the standard flat metric on $\mathbb{R}^n$ and where there are no other nontrivial background fields.
 In fact, for the purpose of the following computation we can entirely ignore the base of this bundle and consider target space to be nothing but a circle.
 Since the [[sigma-model]] for this is on the worldsheet just the theory of a single free field with values in $S^1$, this is often also called the "free boson on the circle".

 This means that the only geometric datum determining the background geometry is the circumference $2 \pi R$ of the fiber of the circle bundle.
-The statement of T-duality in this situation is that the 2-dimensional $\sigma$-model on this background yields the same 2-dimensional [[CFT]] as that for this kind of background with circumference of the circle being $2 \pi 1/R$.
+The statement of T-duality in this situation is that the 2-dimensional [[sigma-model]] on this background yields the same 2-dimensional [[CFT]] as that for this kind of background with circumference of the circle being $2 \pi 1/R$.

 ### A first rough look

-A quick way to get an indication for this is to notice that the center-of-mass energy of the string in such a circle-bundle background is
+A quick way to get an indication for this is to consider the center-of-mass energy of the string in such a circle-bundle background.
-In terms of the worldsheet theory.
 In the simplified setup we mentioned before, a string on a circle of radius $R$ has quantized momentum $p = \frac{\ell \in \mathbb{Z}}{R}$.
 In a state in which the string winds around the circle $m$ times and has $\ell$ quanta of kinetic momentum for propagation around the circle,  its energy is

 $$